Ekorz-boop/arm-robot-ev3/README.md

 ## Getting started

-This section is supposed to guide a new developer through the steps of how to set up the project and install the deppendencies they need to start developing.
 * Clone the project folder to your computer using git bash ("git clone https://github.com/Ekorz-boop/arm-robot-ev3") in a destination of your choice

 * Make sure you have ev3dev-browser, Lego Mindstorms EV3 Microython, Python and Flake8 (optional but recommended) installed.
 You can install these in the extensions